-- On-line Discussions (2): Important material from the text and outside sources will be covered via on-line instruction, presentation and discussion posts.
-Two individual discussion topics will be posted (see schedule) and each student must post one discussion response (50 points) and respond to at least two other (25 points) students' posts. - Quizzes (3): Quizzes will be assigned for most of the chapter readings.
+- On-line Discussions (1): Important material from the text and outside sources will be covered via on-line instruction, presentation and discussion posts.
+An individual discussion topic will be posted (see schedule) and each student must post at east one discussion response (50 points) and respond to at least two other (25 points) students' posts. - Quizzes (4): Quizzes will be assigned for most of the chapter readings.
 The quizzes will consist of multiple choice, true/false questions and matching. - Website Reviews (1): One website will be identified which are course related and a review will be required.
 The review will consist of brief paper which must be at least 200 words on the relationship with the current chapter and the website.
 The paper will be placed in the appropriate category under the discussion section. - Final Examination (1): The final examination will cover all chapters.
 The final exam will be closed book and closed notes.
-You will have up to two hoursa to take the exam.
-The final exam may not be made up unless absolutely necessary and prior arraignments are made with the instructor.
+You will have up to two hours to take the exam.
+The final exam may not be made up unless absolutely Necessary and prior arraignments are made with the instructor.